Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Julian grinned and kissed her.
 "I’ll be careful."

 "Good boy.
-Gotta practice safe…" she trailed off as Xiù’s phone rang.
+Gotta practice safe..." she trailed off as Xiù’s phone rang.
 "Thought we weren’t supposed to be called today?"

-"Unless…" Xiù fished the phone from her pocket and swiped at the cute little mouse hologram it was projecting.
+"Unless..."
+Xiù fished the phone from her pocket and swiped at the cute little mouse hologram it was projecting.
 "Xiù Chang?"

 Julian couldn’t quite make out what she was hearing, but he recognized Firth’s cadences regardless.
 He had a voice like rock-crushing machinery even in tiny tinny ear-strain sound.